Columbine High School massacre: Immediate aftermath

 On the morning of April 21, bomb squads combed the high school.
-By 8:30 a.m., the official death toll of 15 was released.
+By 8:30 am, the official death toll of 15 was released.
 The earlier estimate was ten over the true death toll count, but close to the total count of wounded students.
 The total count of deaths was 12 students (14 including the shooters) and one teacher; 20 students and one teacher were injured as a result of the shootings.
 Three more victims were injured indirectly as they tried to escape the school.
-One of the survivors later died from her injuries, bringing the number of fatalities to fourteen.
+Anne Marie Hochhalter, who was one of the survivors, later died from her injuries, bringing the number of victim fatalities to fourteen.

-At 10:00 a.m., the bomb squad declared the building safe for officials to enter.
-By 11:30 a.m., a spokesman of the sheriff declared the investigation underway.
+At 10:00 am, the bomb squad declared the building safe for officials to enter.
+By 11:30 am, a spokesman of the sheriff declared the investigation underway.
 Thirteen of the bodies were still inside and around the high school as investigators photographed the building.

-At 2:30 p.m., a press conference was held by Jefferson County District Attorney David Thomas and Sheriff John Stone, at which they said that they suspected others had helped plan the shooting.
+At 2:30 pm, a press conference was held by Jefferson County District attorney David Thomas and Sheriff John Stone, at which they said that they suspected others had helped plan the shooting.
 Formal identification of the dead had not yet taken place, but families of the children thought to have been killed had been notified.

 Throughout the late afternoon and early evening, the bodies were gradually removed from the school and taken to the Jefferson County Coroner's Office to be identified and autopsied.
-By 5:00 p.m., the names of many of the dead were known.
+By 5:00 pm, the names of many of the dead were known.
 An official statement was released, naming the 15 confirmed deaths and 27 injuries related to the massacre.

-On April 22, the cafeteria bombs were discovered.
+The cafeteria bombs were discovered on April 22.

+In the wake of the massacre, the National Hockey League postponed the start of the first round playoff series between the Colorado Avalanche and the San Jose Sharks.

 In the days following the shootings, Rachel Scott's car and John Tomlin's truck became memorials, and impromptu memorials were held in Clement Park.
 On April 30, carpenter Greg Zanis erected fifteen 6-foot-tall wooden crosses to honor those who had died at the school.
 Daniel Rohrbough's father cut down the two meant for the gunmen.
 There were also fifteen trees planted, and he cut down two of those as well.

 In November 2021, a report was leaked to NPR about that year's National Rifle Association convention in Denver.
 In a series of audio tapes, Wayne LaPierre and other top officials suggested raising one million dollars for the victims' families, and the cancellation of the convention was considered by some within the organization.